autotelic/fastify-redirect-heroku/README.md

-# fastify-plugin-example
+# Redirect Away From Heroku

-Fastify plugin template.
+Fastify plugin to redirect away from a Heroku domain.

 ## Github Actions/Workflows